 Principal Investigator (PI):

 Jeremy Hogeveen, PhD: Before starting as an Assistant Professor of Psychology at UNM in 2018, Jeremy trained across three countries including Canada (Wilfrid Laurier University, PI: Sukhvinder Obhi), the United Kingdom (Birkbeck College, PIs: Geoffrey Bird & Clare Press), and the United States (Northwestern University, PI: Jordan Grafman; University of California–Davis, PI: Marjorie Solomon).
 Jeremy's research investigates the cognitive and affective neuroscience of psychopathology.
 Specifically, his primary interests focus on the neural circuits underlying emotional awareness, motivated decision making, and cognitive control in both healthy and pathological populations.
-Beyond research, Jeremy likes to run, listen to records, support the Toronto Maple Leafs, cook/eat good food, and hang out with his wife, new baby, and two dogs.
+Beyond research, Jeremy likes to run, listen to records, support the Toronto Maple Leafs, cook/eat good food, and hang out with his family.

 Ethan Campbell: Ethan graduated in 2017 from Centre College with a B.S. in Behavioral Neuroscience.
-He'll be joining the lab in Fall, 2019 from the University of Kentucky where he worked as a clinical research assistant in behavioral pharmacology.
-Ethan's research interests include the neural representations of emotion regulation and decision-making processes that manifest in psychopathology and other conditions including substance use disorders, mood disorders, and traumatic brain injury.
-Ethan is also interested in how neuroimaging and neuromodulation can be used to inform treatment outcomes for these populations.
-In his free time he enjoys playing music, reading, and doing trivia.
+He joined the lab in Fall, 2019 from the University of Kentucky where he worked as a clinical research assistant in human behavioral pharmacology.
+Ethan's research interests concern the effects of substance use and addictions on the brain mechanisms underlying behavior and emotional processing.
+He is also interested in how neuroimaging research can be better leveraged to understand people who use drugs and their experiences, as well as to treat substance use disorders more effectively.
+In his free time he enjoys going to concerts, movies, reading, and trivia.

 Teagan Mullins: Teagan has been working as a research assistant in Dr. Vince Clark’s lab where she worked on neurostimulation and cognitive enhancement.
 She graduated from Vanderbilt University with a M.Ed. in Special Education where she worked on creating and implementing a comprehensive intervention for students with Autism Spectrum Disorders.
 She completed her B.A. from NYU in psychology with a minor in Child and Adolescent Mental Health Studies.
 Teagan’s research interests include examining biomarkers of Autism and other developmental psychopathology through fMRI, as well as examining co-morbidities and looking at transdiagnostic features.
 Outside of the lab, Teagan enjoys hanging out with her many pets, reading, rock climbing, and traveling.